 - SUNY Upstate Monthly payment plan

-Payment must reach the Bursar's Office by the payment due date indicated on your ebilling statement..
-If you do not have any authorized or enough financial aid to cover your bill in full.
-Failure to pay the amount due by the payment due date will result in an Administrative/Late Fee of up to $50.00.
+Payment must reach the Bursar's Office by the payment due date.
+If you do not pay the amount due by the payment due date, your account will result in an Administrative/Late Fee charge of up to $50.00.
 Additionally, a monthly late fee billing charge of up to $50.00 will be automatically assessed to any unpaid balance.
-Failure to receive a billing statement will not be accepted as a reason to waive the late payment fee.
+Failure to view your eBill will not be accepted as a reason to waive the late payment fee.

-HOLDS: Students who have a balance on their account after the drop/add period will have an Accounts Receivable hold placed on their record.
-If there is a hold on the students record, the student will not be permitted to register for subsequent semesters or receive transcripts until the balance is paid in full.
+HOLDS: Students who have a balance on their account after the drop/add period will have a Bursar hold placed on their account.
+If there is a hold on the students account, the student will not be permitted to register for subsequent semesters or receive transcripts until the balance is paid in full.

 Financial aid awards must be accepted before you can receive a deferment.
 Once given a deferment for funds such as for Perkins, PCL, and other loans, they will not be considered a valid deferment until the promissory note is signed.
 The prom note must be signed on or before your tuition due date.